-As a church based in the local community we love to bring benefit to the people who live in
+As a church based in the local community, we love to bring benefit to the people who live in our Borough.

 Community Homeworking Textiles Project

-Little Ilford Baptist Church has been awarded £8,000 in National Lottery funding to support its textile teaching with older women and vulnerable adults.
-The church will use the grant to run a home-based creative textile project for those still housebound while the coronavirus lockdown eases.
+The church was also awarded National Lottery funding in 2020 to support its textile teaching with older women and vulnerable adults.
+We used the grant to run a home-based creative textile project for those shielding while the national coronavirus lockdown was in force.

-Every weekday Sonia is at work, drawing out designs, speaking on the telephone, and delivering work.
-People can see their work on the WhatsApp group and also on the Facebook page, Instagram and website of East London Textile Arts, and there will be the first of a series of online exhibitions in July.
+Lead Textile Tutor Sonia drew out designs, spoke with participants on the telephone, and safely delivered work to them on her bicycle.
+People could see their work on a WhatsApp group and also on the Facebook page, Instagram and website of East London Textile Arts.
+A series of online exhibitions were also held.

-Sindy, a volunteer with the project, says, “It is a new world.
-It’s given me friends, adventure and helped me be more independent.
+Sindy, a volunteer with the project, said, “It was a new world.
+It gave me friends, adventure and helped me be more independent.
 I love to learn from people who love what they are doing.”

 'The Big Clean Up'

 Little Ilford Baptist Church has so far twice joined a national initiative called 'The Big Clean Up'.
 Along with thousands of other community groups around the country we've taken to the streets near the church to pick up litter and generally do our best to make a positive difference to the way our neighbourhood looks.
-We did this to bless Manor Park, and to show people that we care for our shared environment.
+We did this to bless the people of Manor Park, and to show them that we care about our shared environment.

 Local Area Neighbourhood Watch

 As a part of the local community, Little Ilford Baptist Church shares the same kinds of concerns that those living around us have for the safety of our neighbourhood.
-We are proud to host the regular Neighbourhood Watch meetings for the Little Ilford ward, often attended by local councillors and the Metropolitan Police's Safer Neighbourhoods Team in the ward.
+We have been proud to host Neighbourhood Watch meetings for the Little Ilford ward, which were often attended by local councillors and the Metropolitan Police's local Safer Neighbourhoods Team.

 More Church and Community